1. Parameters and their specification#

 The shorter format requires

-, giving the name name of the kernel to be used for all latent variables.
+item k_types, giving the name name of the kernel to be used for all latent variables.

 Other required items depend on the value of

-.
-For example, for k_types=exponentialQuadratic
+item k_types.
+For example, for k_types=exponentialQuadratic,

-should specify the lengthscale parameter, and for
+item k_lengthscales0 should specify the lengthscale parameter, and for

-items k_lengthscales0
+k_types=periodic items k_lengthscales0 and k_periods0 should

 specify the lengthscale and period parameter of the periodic kernel,